 Requesting Records

 When existing records are needed to determine the presence of an impairment, the records must be requested by VR within five business days of the completion of the customer's application for services.

+Scheduling Additional Assessments

-If it is determined that new assessments are required to determine eligibility, the VR counselor documents the need for the assessments in a case note and the provider is contacted within five business days to schedule the appointment for the assessment.
-The date of the assessment should be as soon as possible to ensure timely movement of the case through the VR process.
+If it is determined that additional assessments are required to determine eligibility either at time of application or when existing records are reviewed, the VR counselor documents the need for these assessments in a case note.
+VR staff then contacts the provider within five business days to coordinate the appointment for the assessment.
+The date of the assessment should be as soon as possible to ensure timely movement of the case through the VR process, but it can occur after this 5-day period.